C4IR/FAIR.m/README.md

 see https://github.com/C4IR/FAIR.m for details and license issues.

 ## What is it?
-FAIR stands for Flexible Algorithms for Image Registration and is a package written in MATLAB which can be used for solving the so-called image registration problem (alas co-registration, correspondence, fusion, matching, optical flow, , warping, ...).
+FAIR stands for Flexible Algorithms for Image Registration and is a MATLAB (https://de.mathworks.com/) written package for solving the so-called image registration problem (alas co-registration, correspondence, fusion, matching, optical flow, warping, ...).

-A documentation is the book
+A solid documentation is

     Jan Modersitzki: FAIR - Flexible Algorithms for Image Registration, SIAM 2009